nitya308/nuggets-game/DESIGN.md

 ### Functional decomposition

 1. player_new, which initializes a new player struct
-2. player_update_coordinate, which updates with new coordinate information
+2. player_updateCoordinate, which updates with new coordinate information
-3. player_move_regular, which calculates new coordinate based on direction of movement
+3. player_moveRegular, which calculates new coordinate based on direction of movement
-4. player_move_capital, which does the same as above except movement only stop until it is not possible anymore
+4. player_moveCapital, which does the same as above except movement only stop until it is not possible anymore
-5. player_collectgold, which increases gold in player’s purse if location contains gold
+5. player_collectGold, which increases gold in player’s purse if location contains gold
-6. player_swaplocations, which swaps player locations if some player is in the newCoordinate
+6. player_swapLocations, which swaps player locations if some player is in the newCoordinate
 7. player_quit, which deletes a player struct

 ### Pseudo code for logic/algorithmic flow